 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 The average from your exam scores will be printed on your certificate.
 However, this is not your final grade since your required writing assignments have not been reviewed.
 Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam section before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-1) Essay Requirement: Critical Thinking Questions
+Critical Thinking Questions

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another essay or move on to another part of the course.

-To write your essays, click on REQUIRED ESSAY and choose the Journal Article that you would like to complete; this will bring up a screen where you can write your review.
-When you are ready to stop, clicks SAVE.
-You may go back at any point to edit your essays.
+To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
+A writing program will automatically launch where you can write your summary.
+When you are ready to stop, click SAVE.
+Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another summary or move on to another part of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.

-If you need personal assistance then email email@example.com or call (509) 891-7219.
+If you need personal assistance, then email firstname.lastname@example.org or call (509) 891-7219.
 When contacting technical support, please know your course version number (it is located at the bottom left side of the Welcome Screen) and your operating system, and be seated in front of the computer at the time of your call.

 Minimum Computer Requirements